lostjared/img2mov/README.md

 	-p output as PNG
 	-E extract frame by index

-Program now outputs video a AVC.
+Program now outputs video as AVC.

 example use: